somedatapacket/docs.humio.com/content/administration/metrics.md

-There are two types of metrics in Humio, [node level metrics](#node-level-metrics) and [objects level metrics](#object-level-metrics) for objects such as a repository, an ingest listener, or a partition.
+There are two types of metrics in Humio, [node level metrics](#node-level-metrics) and [objects level metrics](#object-level-metrics).
+The last type is for objects such as repositories, ingest listeners, or storage partitions.
 An example of an object level metric is `ingest-bytes/<repo>`.
-Here `<repo>` is a placeholder for an actual repository in Humio.
+Here `<repo>` is a placeholder for a concrete repository in a given Humio system.

 {{% metrics %}}